Buying a House in a Conservation Area

 Should you anticipate coming up against resistance, you could always seek professional assistance to aid you in pre-planning.
 Consider using a local architect who has experience with the local planning authority’s requirements.

-If your planning application is met with objections, don’t be disheartened, the planning authority will provide you with feedback as to why it was or will be rejected.
+If people object to your planning application, don’t be disheartened; the planning authority will provide you with feedback on why they rejected or might reject it.
 Talk to the department if you still don’t understand – ask them if changing your plans will help.

 You can usually submit new/modified plans, free of charge, within 12 months of submitting the original plans.